Morse code for non-Latin alphabets

 This is a summary of the use of Morse code to represent alphabets other than Latin.

 Greek

-The Greek Morse code alphabet is very "similar" to the Latin alphabet.
-The "similarity" is based first on optical resemblance of each letter, a.k.a. glyph, and then secondly on sound.
-Example: A both in Greek and English is the same glyph and sound (like a in word apple).
-The Greek B though, is identical to the English B as far as the glyph is concerned, even though the sound of Greek B is the same as the sound of English V (like the v in word victory).
-The B prevails to V. The Greek Morse code alphabet uses one extra letter for Greek letter Χ and no longer uses the codes for Latin letters "J", "U" and "V".
+The Greek Morse code alphabet is similar to that for the Latin alphabet, in most cases using either the Latin letter that looks most like the Greek capital letter, or that sounds like it.
+Example: A (alpha) in Greek has the same Morse code as Latin A, having the same glyph and sound.
+B (beta) in Greek has the same code as Latin B, even though it sounds like English V. The Greek Morse code alphabet uses one extra letter for Greek letter Χ (chi) and no longer uses the codes for Latin letters "J", "U" and "V".